 Using a distributed denial of service ("DDoS") attack, miscreants can flood servers or wide area network connection with traffic from thousands of hosts, thereby taking virtually any networked site "off the Internet" for as long as they want -- or at least they can make you work very hard in order to stay on.
 How/why do miscreants use DDoS attacks?
 There are a variety of reasons:

-At one point, it was common for cyber gangs to targeting online gambling sites for extortion ("Pay, or we'll DDoS your web site and shut you down!")
+At one point, it was common for cyber gangs to targeting online gambling sites for extortion ("Pay, or we'll DDoS your web site and shut you down!") [remember, these days cybercrime is often all about making money]

-Multi gigabit/second DDoS attacks have been observed (see http://www.icann.org/committees/security/dns-ddos-advisory-31mar06.pdf) targeting critical Internet infrastructure, and distributed denial of service attacks have even been used to attack entire countries (such as Estonia).
+On the other hand, multi gigabit/second DDoS attacks have been observed (see www.icann.org/committees/security/dns-ddos-advisory-31mar06.pdf) targeting critical Internet infrastructure, and distributed denial of service attacks have even been used to attack entire countries (such as Estonia).